 - i.
-Every roll-over of a CP shall be treated or classified as a fresh/separate CP. - ii.
-Upon granting approval for rollover, FMDQ Exchange shall request for the rollover CP to be registered with the CSD, who in turn shall furnish FMDQ Exchange and the Authorised Participants with the new CP Symbol and ISIN Codes, subject to receipt of CP rollover fees from the Authorised Participants. - iii.
+All CPs, including rollovers shall not exceed 270 days (tenor) from the date of issue. - ii.
+Every roll-over of a CP shall be treated or classified as a fresh/separate CP. - iii.
+Upon granting approval for rollover, FMDQ Exchange shall request for the rollover CP to be registered with the CSD, who in turn shall furnish FMDQ Exchange and the Authorised Participants with the new CP Symbol and ISIN Codes, subject to receipt of CP rollover fees from the Authorised Participants. - iv.
 The CSD shall expunge the existing CP Symbol and ISIN Codes from the system and replace with the new codes.